MaximoMoyer/personal_website/README.md

   ### Handles bad prompts
   This was simple becaue of Stability's API.
 If you pass in a bad prompt, or try and skip to navigate to a page without giving the image time to load, or ever providing a prompt in the first place, you will receieve a Toucan, and it will be explained to you why you receieved a toucan.

-  ### Learned how to do a redirect
+  ### Redirect
   This was for the actual website.
-It allows maximomoyer.com to point to the website I have hosted at maximomoyer.pythonanywhere.com (using this URL saved me a monthly subscription charge :) )
+This redirect points maximomoyer.com to the maximomoyer.pythonanywhere.com which then points to the actual content (using this python anywhere URL saved me a monthly subscription charge :) )

 # Models